sano-jin/wiki-rs/README.md

 ## Markdown parsing and generating html

 In this section, we parse the posted markdown and convert it to a html file.

+We will be saving the markdown file in `/public/edit` directory and html file in `/public/pages` directory.

 ### Add dependencies